 - There are many websites where you can appear in the Listening tests online and you will be marked automatically.
 Even you have the clarifications for wrong answers.
 Try one or two tests and you will get what I mean.

-- After the end of the first section, you are given 30 seconds to check your answers that you have written on the listening question booklet.
+- After the end of the first section, you are given 30 seconds to check the answers that you have written in the listening question booklet.
 In my opinion, you should skip it and go to section 2 to read ahead.
-Do this for Section 3 and 4 as well.
+Do this for Sections 3 and 4 as well.
 This will give you extra 30 seconds to read ahead, which can be crucial for the test.

-- Often in multiple choice questions, information from all the options are told by the speakers which make the candidates nervous and they make mistake by choosing the wrong answers.
-You need to be careful about the use of antonyms, negatives or any word which may make contradiction with the correct answer.
+- Often in multiple-choice questions, information from all the options are told by the speakers which make the candidates nervous and they make mistake by choosing the wrong answers.
+You need to be careful about the use of antonyms, negatives, or any word which may make a contradiction with the correct answer.
 Improve your vocabulary power or lexical resource for this.
 Thus you can identify the difference between ‘I often do it’ and ‘I seldom do it’.
 Be careful about spelling mistakes too.
 You can try memorizing some common word lists which appear often in the Listening Test.

 For this section, I have some special suggestions which may help you if you do it according to my instruction.
 These have helped me to achieve a great band in IELTS Reading Test and I hope they do the same for you too.
 Ready for my suggestions:

-- Learn synonyms, antonyms and key phrases which appear commonly in the Reading test.
-They can be found online in different blogs and websites.
+- Learn synonyms, antonyms, and key phrases which appear commonly in the Reading test.
+They can be found online on different blogs and websites.